primeroIMS/primero/app/controllers/api/v2/docs/cases/id/patch.md

 # Update an existing case

 Merge the values submitted in this call into an existing case.
 Fields not specified in this request will not be modified.
 For nested subform fields, the subform arrays will be recursively merged, keeping both the existing values and appending the new.
+If a nested subform has a true value for a key '_delete', then the subform will be deleted from the server.

 **URL** : `/api/v2/cases/:id`